 Storage tanks are classified as either wet or dry.
 Wet storage tanks are located before the air-drying unit.
 The air coming from the compressor enters the tank from the bottom port and exits for the top after being processed by the dryer.
 Dry storage tanks are present after the air-drying unit and store the processed air that is dry and filtered.

-Air Compressor Controls
+Types of Industrial Air Compressor Controls

 Control systems include various electrical controls, be it PLCs, HMIs, and switchboards.
 However, a controller ultimately ensures the proper and safe functioning of the compressor.
 It maintains the pressure inside the storage tanks using a pressure outlet valve.
 It uses different sensors to start, status, and modify the compressor’s behavior.
 Typically larger compressors will use a controller in the form of a HMI (Human-Machine Interface) on the compressor itself.
 When multiple compressors are installed a master system controller can be used to reduce power cost and maximize efficiency.